wkh237/react-native-fetch-blob/README.md

       mute : false
     }),
     'Content-Type' : 'application/octet-stream',
-    // Change BASE64 encoded data to a file path with prefix `RNFetchBlob-file://` when the data comes from a file }, 'RNFetchBlob-file://' + PATH_TO_THE_FILE) .then((res) => {
+    // Change BASE64 encoded data to a file path with prefix `RNFetchBlob-file://` when the data comes from a file.
+  }, 'RNFetchBlob-file://' + PATH_TO_THE_FILE)
+  .then((res) => {
     console.log(res.text())